libxml-raku/LibXML-raku/docs/HashMap.md

     say $h.EXISTS-KEY('foo');
     say $h<foo>:exists;

-Returns True if the object exists
+Returns True if an object exists at the given key

 ### method AT-KEY